witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 	// Capture attribute values
 	='([\w://.]*)'

 > In truth, no significant html parsing should be accomplished by rolling your own RegEx.
 However, a RegEx which works similarly to a parser may be employed in certain use cases.
-The snippets provided by the solution on regexone.com give us some insight in how we employ pseudo-parsing capture or validation.
+The snippets provided by the solution on regexone.com give us some insight in how we can employ pseudo-parsing capture or validation.

 ## Example 5